Skip Ribbon Commands

 3. Tune in to your child's mental health

-Try to prioritize family meals and self-care breaks, like taking walks together.
-These can be great opportunities to talk.
-Ask your pediatrician if you are unsure if your child needs help or how to start a discussion.
+Try to prioritize family routines, meals and self-care breaks, like taking walks together.
+These can be a great chance to talk.
+Ask your pediatrician if you are unsure if your child needs help or how to start a conversation.
 Schools may also offer sources of mental health support.

 4. Talk about racism, bullying & kindness

-Talk with your child about racism and hate.
-Encourage children to seek help from a trusted adult if they are discriminated against or witness an act of bullying or discrimination against others.
-Emphasize the value of treating others with respect and how simple acts of kindness can make a big difference.
+Some children are absent from school because of racism, hate or bullying.
+Talk with your child and encourage them to seek help from a trusted adult if they are discriminated against or witness an act of bullying or discrimination against others.
+Focus on the value of treating others with respect and how simple acts of kindness can make a big difference.
 In fact, research shows that kindness can reduce stress and offer health benefits for everyone.

 5. Plan for mindful media use

 The change in routine is a good time to create or update your family media plan so you can help your child balance screen time with sleep, exercise and other healthy activities.
-Help your children choose high-quality programs or games and help them recognize sites that that promote false information.
+Help them choose high-quality programs or games and recognize and avoid false information sources online.

 Remember